brendansudol/cycling-elevation-profile-app/README.md

 There is commented sample code in `ClientApp.tsx` showing how to fetch from this route and render the results instead of the static sample.

-## Accessibility

-- The profile host uses `role="img"` with a descriptive `aria-label`.
-- Titles and value summaries are rendered as text inside the SVG.

-## Printing & Export

-- The page includes a `@page` rule for A4 landscape printing.
-- Use the built‑in buttons to download `SVG` or high‑DPI `PNG` exports.

 ## Notes

 - Built with Next.js 15 and React 19.